queer/boxxy/README.md

 # boxxy

-boxxy is a tool for boxing up misbehaving Linux applications and forcing them to put their files and directories in the right place.
+boxxy is a tool for boxing up misbehaving Linux applications and forcing them to put their files and directories in the right place, **without symlinks!**

 Linux-only! boxxy uses Linux namespaces for its functionality.